AdobeDocs/target-dev.en/help/dev/implement/mobile/native-app.md

 # Implement [!DNL Target] with the [!DNL AEP Mobile SDK] in a native app with web views

-This article shares best practices for implementing [!DNL Adobe Target] in a mobile app that uses native code with web views.
+This article shares best practices for implementing [!DNL Adobe Target] in a mobile app that uses native code with web views using the [!DNL Adobe Experience Platform Mobile SDK].

-This article uses a sample iOS app using the [[!DNL Adobe Experience Platform Mobile SDK]](https://developer.adobe.com/client-sdks/documentation/getting-started/){target=_blank} and a [!DNL Target] integration written in [Swift from the GitHub repository](https://github.com/vadymus/aep-sdk-app){target=_blank}.
+This article uses a sample iOS app using the [[!DNL Adobe Experience Platform Mobile SDK]](https://developer.adobe.com/client-sdks/documentation/getting-started/){target=_blank} and a [!DNL Target] integration written in [Swift from the GitHub repository](https://github.com/adobe/aep-sdk-app/){target=_blank}.

 In the real world, your enterprise app is likely using web views in your mobile app.
 A web view is a container that loads a web page using a URL.
 The container is similar to a browser window without controls.
 In iOS, the web view container works as a Safari browser when processing web pages.